 stripslashes_deep()

-Navigates through an array, object, or scalar, and removes slashes from the values.
+Iterates through an array, object, scalar and removes escaping slashes (\) from string values.

 No Hooks.